 Privacy Policy

-This is the privacy policy (“Privacy Policy”) that governs how Dataversity Education LLC and Dataversity Digital LLC and our affiliated companies such as, but not limited to, The Data Administration Newsletter LLC (“DATAVERSITY“, “we“, “our” or “us“), use of Personal Data (defined below) that we collect, receive and store about you in connection with your use of our website: https://dataversity.net and any other website or application that we operate (each, together with its sub-domains, content and services, a “Site“).
+This is the privacy policy (“Privacy Policy”) that governs how Dataversity Education LLC and Dataversity Digital LLC and our affiliated companies such as, but not limited to, The Data Administration Newsletter LLC (“DATAVERSITY,” “we,” “our,” or “us”), use of Personal Data (defined below) that we collect, receive and store about you in connection with your use of our website: https://www.dataversity.net and any other website or application that we operate which contains a link to this Privacy Policy (each, together with its sub-domains, content and services, a “Site”), any data gathered at offline and in person DATAVERSITY events, and from other sources, such as public databases, joint marketing partners, business partners, and from other third parties.

-You may choose whether or not to provide or disclose Personal Data in connection with your use of our Site.
-If you choose not to provide the Personal Data we request, you may still visit and use parts of our Site, but may be unable to access or use certain features, options, programs, and services.
+At times, you may choose whether or not to provide or disclose Personal Data in connection with your use of our Site.
+If you choose not to provide the Personal Data we request, you may still visit and use parts of our Site but may be unable to access or use certain features, options, programs, and services.
 Our Site may contain links to third-party websites and services that are not owned or controlled by DATAVERSITY.
-We are not responsible for the privacy practices or the content of third party websites, services and advertisements, and you visit them at your own risk.
+We are not responsible for the privacy practices or the content of third-party websites, services, and advertisements, and we recommend you review any applicable notices or terms before visiting such places.

-We endeavor to comply with all applicable privacy laws.
 Depending on which laws are applicable to you, you may be entitled to exercise rights regarding your Personal Data, including the rights summarized in Section 7 below.
-If you wish to exercise any such rights, and/or if you have any questions about our Privacy Policy, please contact us info@dataversity.net or write to us at:
+If you wish to exercise any such rights, and/or if you have any questions about our Privacy Policy, please contact us at [email protected] or write to us at:

 DATAVERSITY